 In recent times, rumors arose that the company would finally start to create its own content which would then be distributed by The Roku Channel.
-While the rumors had been swiftly denied, many experts believe that Roku will eventually move into creating original content.
+While the rumors had been swiftly denied, many experts believed that Roku would eventually move into creating original content.

 How Does Roku Make Money?

 Roku makes money via hardware sales, by licensing its Roku OS, advertising on The Roku Channel, as well as by promoting other streaming subscriptions.

 Let’s dive into each of these in more detail below.